Baertram/LibFilters-3.0/LibFilters-3.0/LibFilters_Wiki.md

 You will be able to use the slash command
 <pre>
-/libfilterstest <OPTIONAL LF_filterTypeConstantToAddTheFilterFunctionFor> <OPTIONAL globalFilterFunctionUsingBagIdAndSlotIndex>
+/lftestfilters OPTIONAL LF_filterTypeConstantToAddTheFilterFunctionFor OPTIONAL globalFilterFunctionUsingBagIdAndSlotIndex
 </pre>
 to show the testing UI.
-It will allow you to click the given filterTypes in a list to enable/disbale their filters.
+It will allow you to click the given filterTypes in a list to enable/disable their filters.
 Click the buttons at the test UI to register/unregister the filters selected (refresh button).
 The panels using these registered filterTypes' filterFunction will filter with a standard filterFunction then which will do some itemType and quality checks, or stackCount checks:
 <pre>
 local function defaultFilterFunction(bagId, slotIndex, stackCount)
 	local itemType, specializedItemType = GetItemType(bagId, slotIndex)